kedro-org/kedro/docs/source/deployment/databricks/databricks_development_workflow.md

 dbx sync repo --dest-repo iris-databricks --source .
 ```

-This command will sync your local directory (`--source .`) with your repo (`--dest-repo iris-databricks`) on Databricks.
+This command will sync your local directory (`--source .`) with your Repo (`--dest-repo iris-databricks`) on Databricks.
 When started for the first time, `dbx sync` will write output similar to the following to your terminal:

 ```bash
 ...